NobeenIslam/charity-website/README.md

-To generate types for schemas: `npx sanity-codegen` in root When you create a schema add it to `index.js` in the schemas folder When you create a new block add it to the `blocks` array in `blocks.js`
+To generate types for schemas: `npx sanity-codegen` in root When you create a schema add it to `index.js` in the schemas folder When you create a new block add it to the `blocks` array in `blocks.js` When you create the component, make sure it goes into the switch case in `renderBlocks.js`